ORC Final Reveal:Bathroom

-We made to ORC Final Reveal of the Master Bathroom.
-Now you can see how our Master Bathroom went from drab to fab in six short weeks.
+We made it to the ORC Final Reveal: Bathroom.
+Now you can see how our Bathroom went from drab to fab in six short weeks.

-Welcome to the ORC Final Reveal of our Master Bathroom.
-This season we have completed our Master Bathroom, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
-That challenge just left us thirsty for more beautiful things in the rest of our Master Bathroom and Hallway, so now we have upgraded the entire space.
+Welcome to the ORC Final Reveal: Bathroom.
+This season we have completed our the challenge of our on suite Bathroom, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
+That challenge just left us thirsty for more beautiful things in the rest of our Owners Bathroom and Hallway, so now we have upgraded the entire space.

 WEEKS AT A GLANCE: